Should You Go Back to College for a Teaching Degree?

 The Biggest Pros and Cons of Becoming a Teacher

-- You get to teach subjects you enjoy
+- You can teach subjects you enjoy

 - You'll have summers off, along with extended holidays and break periods